Mattobad/Vehicle-Interval-model/README.md

 # Project Overview: Vehicle-Interval-model

-This repo consists of the **Model deployment** in production stage of the [Full-Stack Data Science Project][link].
+This repo consists of the **Model deployment** in development/test stage of the [Full-Stack Data Science Project][link].
 Deploying  Machine learning model as a RESTful Serverless API leveraging the power of AWS Serverless Architecture like AWS Lambda, EventBridge, and AWS APIGateway using [Zappa][zappa_link] (the python package used for deploying serverless applicaition).

 Here, the main branch is used as the production branch while development branch for the development/test purpose.